dartmouth-cs98/hack-a-thing-2-erika-kristie/README.md

 -Then, in the directory which stores virtualenv.py, run virtualenv ENV -To activate once you're in your virtualenv, run source ENV/bin/activate -To run the project locally, run python app.py

+Also need to have the following installed:
+`pip install flask`
+`pip install beautifulsoup4`
+`pip install flask_restful`